CumulusNetworks/docs/content/cumulus-netq-50/NVLink-Management/Collect-KPIs.md

 ## Access the API

 You can access key performance indicators by making a GET request to the `/v1/kpis` endpoint.
-You must specify {{<link title="NMX-M API User Guide/#authentication" text="your username and password">}} in the request body:
+You must specify {{<link title="NetQ NVLink API User Guide/#authentication" text="your username and password">}} in the request body:
 {{<tabs "KPI access">}}

 {{<tab "cURL">}}